I’m all about keeping things simple. This applies to my finances as well.

 Don’t Have More Than One Bank Account

 I’m sure you’ve heard all the advice saying you should have a bunch of different bank accounts to help you save.
 One account for your cashing your checks and paying your bills, another to put money away for a vacation and an emergency savings account.
 Well that sounds okay, until you realize you have a long list of accounts you have to manage!
-Plus, if there’s rules about how many withdrawals you can make per period, account minimums to maintain or perhaps a monthly fee, you can see how having a lot of accounts doesn’t make sense.
+Plus, if there are rules about how many withdrawals you can make per period, account minimums to maintain or perhaps a monthly fee, you can see how having a lot of accounts doesn’t make sense.

 Instead, you should really consider consolidating your bank accounts into just one account.
 You don’t even need one checking account and a savings account.
 After all, does a bank really give you much interest on a savings account?
 If you’ve got extra money, that money needs to be in an investment account.